bitwarden/help/_articles/login-with-sso/about-sso.md

 Login with SSO currently supports SAML 2.0 and OpenID Connect authentication for customers on the current Enterprise Plan.

 Users of Bitwarden authenticate into their vaults using the **Enterprise Single Sign-On** button located on the login screen of any Bitwarden client application.
-For more information, see [Access Your Vault Using SSO](https://bitwarden.com/help/article/sso-access-your-vault/).
+For more information, see [Using Login with SSO]({{site.baseurl}}/article/using-sso/).

 Administrators can configure Login with SSO in the Business Portal.
 For more information, see [About the Business Portal](https://bitwarden.com/help/article/about-business-portal/).